dewv/ops/onCallRotation.md

 |      |      |       |       |

 ## Duty Log
-- Hussam alroaithi - no emails
-- Ricard Castan - all good
-- Hussam alroaithi - all good 10 to 11
-- Ricard Castan - Good
-- Emre Yildirim - No emails
-- Ricard Castan - good
-- Hussam alroaithi - no emails
-- Emre Yildirim - No email
-- Hussam alroaithi - good from 4 to 5
-- Hussam alroaithi-no emails found
-- Hussam alroaithi - all good
-- Emre Yildirim -No email
-- Hussam alroaithi
-- Hussam alroaithi - good from 10 to 11
-- Emre Yıldırım - Good
-- Ricard Castan -Good
-- Cody Broyles - Good through the 12pm and 1pm time slots.
-- Hussam alroaithi - good
-- Emre Yildirim - No emails
-- Emre Yildirim- No emails
-- Lauren Tydings
-- Hussam alroaithi
-- Hussam alroaithi - no emails
-- Rayan Alkhuwaylid
-- Hussam alroaithi - checked in for an hour , all good .
-- Emre Yildirim - No emails
-- Lauren Tydings - 4/9 no emails
-- Ricard Castan - Good for 1:15
-- Ricard Castan - Good
-- Emre Yildirim-All Good
-- Hussam Alroaithi - there was an issue earlier I couldn't login for awhile, but I checked in late from 8:40 to 10:40 all was clear, no issues for two hours
-- Rayan Alkhuwaylid good for 11:00.
-- Hussam Alroaithi all seems good, no emails for one hour
-- Lauren Tydings No new emails
-- Cody Broyles All was good for 12 o-clock hour
-- Rayan Alkhuwaylid
-- Jereomy Ayres
-- Emre Yildirim Checked In - All Good

 - Steve Mattingly.
 Sample entry to start log.
 GH commit will automatically capture date and time.
 - (Add new entries to the top of this log, not the bottom.)